Disappointment engulfs my soul today. A perfectly laid out plan didn’t go the way I had expected. A direction I did not choose has been chosen for me.

 And though I am sad, I am thankful.
-Because you are a God that gives permission to feel.
+Because you are a God that permits us to feel.
 You are not offended when I wrestle with your perfect will and try to convince you of my lacking one.
 I feel the visceral emotions of sadness and confusion as you gently whisper, “This too shall pass.”

-I pose a question to my soul; Am I really praying and seeking for your answer or am I just wanting a nod of approval for my own?
+I pose a question to my soul; Am I praying and seeking your answer, or am I wanting a nod of approval for my own?

 Following you doesn’t come with a promise for our plans to work out just right.
 Pulling myself from my will only to settle deeply in the dissatisfaction of yours means that I obey when it doesn’t give me all the “feels.”